mihaigiurgeanu/cold-widow/README.md

 # cold-widow

-Executables and Haskell library to transport files via QR Codes.
+Executables and Haskell library to transfer files via QR Codes.

 The idea is to generate a list of qr-coedes representing the archived version folder.
 The qr-codes will be read as text values by any qr-code